emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## EnjoyTown
+### Score: 19/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 8 servers but does not auto-switch if one fails. 🟡
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels very modern. ✔️
+1. Site has subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site does not have watch lists, continue watching or history. ❌
+1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site works well and looks good on mobile. ✔️
+1. Site does have a custom version of movie-webs player. ✔️

+***
 ## Cinema Deck
 ### Score: 19/26
 1. Streams load very fast. ✔️